 We use a likelihood $\like$ of

 where $\covtot$ is the covariance matrix described in \S\ref{sec:cov}, and $\bm{y}$ is a vector containing the concatenated observables.
-Here $\bm{y}_\mathrm{test}$ is the statistics measured directly on the test set mock catalog on which we are performing parameter recovery, averaged over the $N_\mathrm{box} = 5$ boxes per cosmology and HOD model, and $\bm{y}_\mathrm{pred}$ is the emulator prediction for the observables at the given point in parameter space.
+Here, $\bm{y}_\mathrm{test}$ are the statistics measured directly on the test set mock catalog on which we are performing parameter recovery, averaged over the $N_\mathrm{box} = 5$ boxes per cosmology and HOD model, and $\bm{y}_\mathrm{pred}$ are the emulator predictions for the observables at the given point in parameter space.